SeismicJulia/Seismic.jl/README.md

 seismic data.

 ## Basic usage
-Once you have installed all of the dependencies you can type `using Seismic` to start using the functions.
+Once you have installed the package you can type `using Seismic` to start using the functions.
 For example

 ```